+Date

-Da te Oklahoma Unpaved Roads Grant Program Contact Trampas Tripp at trampas.tripp@conservation.ok.gov Dear Oklahoma Conservation Commission: On behalf of the County of , I am writing to request your assistance in securing a state matching grant under the Oklahoma Unpaved Roads Program.
-Proceeds from the be used for the following project, as outlined in the enclosed application: .
-I designate myself, Commissioner of County, District as the persor • • on of the state grant, if awarded.
-Project funds from all sources wil - n the books of the county of, and al celled checks attached, in addition to copies of all application materials assure that funds were used for the purpose es for which they were made available. ing this project, please feel free to contact me or the project's primary (phone number) Thank you for your consideration.
-Sincerely, County Commissioner County Phone Number
+Oklahoma Unpaved Roads Grant Program Contact Trampas Tripp at trampas.tripp@conservation.ok.gov

+Dear Oklahoma Conservation Commission:

+On behalf of the County of, I am writing to request your assistance in securing a state matching grant under the Oklahoma Unpaved Roads Program.
+Proceeds from the

+\$ grant, if awarded, will be used for the following project, as outlined in the enclosed application:

+I designate myself, Commissioner of County, District as the person ultimately responsible for the administration of the state grant, if awarded.
+Project funds from all sources will be expended through a fund established on the books of the county of , and all project expenditures with invoices and cancelled checks attached, in addition to copies of all application materials, will remain on file in the County Commissioner's office for three years or until audited (whichever is later), to assure that funds were used for the purposes for which they were made available.

+If additional information is needed concerning this project, please feel free to contact me or the project's primary contact person (name)(phone number).

+Thank you for your consideration.

+Sincerely,

+County Commissioner

+County

+Phone Number